FrigaZzz/functional-data-regression-mip/README.md

 You can also proceed with the manual configuration.

-## R - Manual Project Environment Setup
+## Julia - Manual Project Environment Setup

 To set up the project environment and install the necessary dependencies, follow these steps: